 Some of the following risks relate principally to the industry in which we operate and to our business in general.
-Other risks relate principally to the securities market and to ownership of our common units.
-The occurrence of any of the events described in this section could significantly and negatively affect our business, financial condition, operating results or cash available for distributions or the trading price of our common units.
+Other risks relate principally to the securities market and to ownership of our securities, including our common units and our 2019 Notes (defined below).
+The occurrence of any of the events described in this section could significantly and negatively affect our business, financial condition, operating results or cash available for distributions on our common units or required payments on our 2019 Notes or the trading price of our common units and our 2019 Notes.